-When my wife and I recently contacted your practice for couples therapy in Bethesda, MD, you referred us to one of your associates.
+When we recently contacted your practice for therapy in Bethesda, MD, you referred us to one of your associates.
 Can you help us understand what working with an associate therapist means?

 I am always grateful when clients ask me about working with an associate therapist in our Bethesda, MD practice.
 I strongly believe everyone should be an informed consumer of our mental health care.
 When on the phone with new clients seeking therapy services in Bethesda, MD, I genuinely encourage questions about a counselor’s experience, expertise, and approach.

-Similar to a group practice of medial professionals, associate therapists have chosen to work with me, together within the same practice.
+Similar to a group practice of medical professionals, associate therapists have chosen to work with me, together within the same practice.
 This means collectively we are able to offer more comprehensive therapy services to our clients than we could provide as solo-practitioners.
-So although we may have attended different graduate schools, we are all relationship therapy experts who are qualified to see the clients that find their way to our practice.
-This is why we all charge the same fees.
+We are all relationship therapy experts who are qualified to see the clients that find their way to our practice.

 So, really, the more meaningful differences between the different therapists and counselors who work at Emily Cook Therapy aren’t in our statuses as “owner” or “associate,” but rather in our diverse areas of expertise: